processing/p5.js/developer_docs/friendly_error_system.md

 FES provides a generalized error message generation system that developers may use by calling `p5._friendlyError()`.

 ### `core/error_helpers/friendlyFileLoadError()`:
 * This function generates and displays friendly error messages if a file fails to load correctly.
+It also checks if the size of a file might be too large to load and produces a warning.
 * This can be called through : `p5._friendlyFileLoadError(ERROR_TYPE, FILE_PATH)`.
 * file loading error example:
 ````javascript